Janina Turek: Work and legacy

 Janina Turek was not associated with any literary organization or political movement.
 Thus, her work can be regarded as related to outsider art.
-During her life, Turek kept her work secret.
+During her lifetime, Turek kept her work secret.
 The extensive legacy she left behind was posthumously discovered by her family.
 This legacy comprises 745 notebooks, with 410,000 consistently annotated and categorized facts from the author's everyday life.

-Janina Turek divided her life into 33 categories.
+Turek divided her life into 33 categories.
 Each entry was accompanied by a date, name of the day, number, and color signifying the category to which the entry belonged.
 All of the entries were summarized monthly and yearly.
 Each year has a specific color that is repeated after a 10-year cycle.
 Each notebook had a signature, number, and subnumber.

 The idea for keeping such a detailed account of everyday life developed gradually.
 Beginning in 1939, Janina Turek wrote an account of her life entitled "Notebook, rather Diary" (in Polish it is "pamiętnik, raczej dziennik". 'pamiętnik' means a notebook for one's memories whereas 'dziennik' refers to a daily log of events.).

 In 1939, Turek wrote about her concerns regarding an inability to register on paper all she wanted to memorize and preserve.
 Four years later she began working on her magnum opus.

 Among many other aspects of everyday life, Janina Turek recorded in her account 15,786 meals with a detailed description of all ingredients, 84,523 persons noticed unintentionally, 23,397 people spontaneously encountered, 36,822 visitors, 1,922 people with whom she arranged meetings, 38,196 phone calls, 44,453 received gifts, 26,683 gifts with particular notes (i.e. a field flower, one orange), 3,517 books and magazines, and 70,042 films and TV programs.